Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Preliminaries

-{\bf Verifiable random function based sortition.} A verifiable random function (VRF) is a pseudorandom function whose outputs can be publicly verified using the evaluator's public key.
-Throughout this paper, we use VRFs for the sole purpose of cryptographic sortition, and thus we present VRF-based sortition below.
+{\bf Verifiable Random Function.} A verifiable random function (VRF) is a pseudorandom function whose outputs can be publicly verified using the evaluator's public key.
+Throughout this paper, we take the DDH-based VRF scheme from \cite{GoldbergNPR16} as our instantiation.
+A VRF scheme consists of three algorithms: (1) $\mathsf{KeyGen}(\secparam)$ generates a verification key $vk$ and the secret evaluation key $sk$; (2) $\mathsf{Eval}(vk, sk, x)$ evaluates the function with $sk$ on the input $x$, and outputs $y$ along with a proof $\pi$.
+(3) $\mathsf{Verify}(vk, x,y, \pi)$ verifies if $y$ is the honest evaluation output on $x$ with the secret key of $vk$.

+A secure VRF satisfies (1)\textit{Pseudorandomness}: the function values are pseudorandom, even given the public key and the proofs; (2) \textit{Completeness}: it always holds that $\mathsf{Verify}(vk, x, \mathsf{Eval}(vk,sk,x)) =1$; and (3) \textit{Uniqueness}: it is infeasible to generate a public key $vk$, an input $x$, and two different $(y_1, \pi_1)$ and $(y_2, \pi_2)$, such that (4) \textit{Unpredictability under malicious key generation}: if the input $x$ has enough entropy (i.e., cannot be predicted), then the correct output $y$ is indistinguishable from a uniformly random value, no matter how the VRF keys are generated.
+Formal definitions can be found in \cite{MicaliRV99, BadertscherGKRZ18}.